 Children's active video games: family perceptions, users and negotiations

-This research project explores infants' and toddlers' use of mobile and touchscreen media in family life.
-It draws on ethnographic data from households focused on changing media environments, everyday encounters with and embodiments of mobile interfaces.
-This household research is accompanied by online data collection focused on the public context of, and cultural content shared about, young children's mobile media use on social media.
-Drawing these lines of inquiry together, this research explores the intersection of touchscreen interfaces, digital parenting, and commercial software design.
+This research project explored infants' and toddlers' use of mobile and touchscreen media in family life.
+It drew on ethnographic data from households focused on changing media environments, everyday encounters with and embodiments of mobile interfaces.
+This household research was accompanied by online data collection focused on the public context of, and cultural content shared about, young children's mobile media use on social media.
+Drawing these lines of inquiry together, this research explored the intersection of touchscreen interfaces, digital parenting, and commercial software design.

 Emerging Networks of Collaborative Exchange

-This research has been supported to date by a Melbourne Networked Society Institute (MNSI) Seed Funding Grant.
-It involves a collaboration with the City of Melbourne Smart City Office to co-produce a report on the Melbourne sharing economy; and is currently under consideration for an Australian Research Council Discovery grant.
+This research was supported to date by a Melbourne Networked Society Institute (MNSI) Seed Funding Grant.
+It involved a collaboration with the City of Melbourne Smart City Office to co-produce a report on the Melbourne sharing economy; and was under consideration for an Australian Research Council Discovery grant.